Debunking Common Credit Myths

 While paying on time is important, it will not necessarily increase your credit score.
 If your credit card is at or near the max credit limit, you will see the greatest impact on your score as the balance-to-credit limit ratio, also known as the utilization rate, decreases.

 Myth #3: All credit cards affect my credit score equally.

 American Express and cards issued by national financial institutions carry more weight in terms of your credit score.
 Sub-prime, gas, and store cards carry less weight.

 Myth #4: I can increase my credit score by paying off an account that was in collection or charged off.

-It may sound counterintuitive, but paying off an old debt may actually lower your credit score.
+It may sound counterintuitive, but paying off old debt may lower your credit score.
 Derogatory items normally report on your credit for seven years.
 The older the account gets, the less effect it has on your score.
 A payment is considered recent activity, which means that the creditor can start reporting the account to the credit bureau again.

 Myth #5: I can build credit by using my debit card.